-Over 670 different species of plant have been recorded as resident on the reserve and this includes some local rarities like Pepper saxifrage.
-The diverse record of plants means that there is a wide choice of habitats for the resident animals to exploit.
+Over 600 different species of plant have been recorded as resident on the reserve and this includes some local rarities like Pepper Saxifrage.
+The diverse record of plants means that there is a wide choice of habitats for the fauna to exploit.

 Fungi, lichens and slime moulds can be found across the mosaic of habitats.
 Over 400 of these species have been recorded.